-Keep your eyes on the kettlebell at all times, and pack your shoulders down to engage your lats to keep the kettlebell stable overhead.
+During the windmill exercise, keep your eyes on the kettlebell at all times, and pack your shoulders down to engage your lats to keep the kettlebell stable overhead.
 As you come back up to stand, engage your obliques.

 Move 5: KB Bicycle Core Twist